ruby/ruby/doc/contributing/testing_ruby.md

     make test-spec
     ```

+    To run a specific directory, we can use `MSPECOPT` to specify the directory:

+    ```
+    make test-spec MSPECOPT=spec/ruby/core/array
+    ```

-    To run a specific file, we can use `MSPECOPT` to specify the file:
+    To run a specific file, we can also use `MSPECOPT` to specify the file:

     ```
     make test-spec MSPECOPT=spec/ruby/core/array/any_spec.rb